 Terms & Conditions:

-We are only open to short films (50 minutes and under).
-Films must have had people with lived experience of LGBTQIA+ or equivalent issues involved in the production.
+We are open to short films (50 minutes and under).
+Films must have had people with lived LGBTQIA+ experience involved in the production.
 We will prioritise films made by people/communities with typically less access to film industries.
 For example Black and PoC, Deaf, Disabled, working class, and refugee and immigrant filmmakers.

 We are looking for: